 The purpose of the Small Claims Service is to provide advice, guidance and assistance to enable those having access to the service ("Eligible Persons") to make Small Claims themselves.
 The intention is that, wherever possible, Eligible Persons wishing to pursue a Small Claim will be supported at all stages of the process from preliminary advice and pre-action correspondence through to preparation, commencement and conduct of proceedings.

-However, we or our Lawyers shall endeavour at all times to implement and operate these conditions and policies with reasonable flexibility and to give effect to the purpose of, and intention behind, the Small Claims Service.
-For example, it may, on occasion and to facilitate the pursuit by an Eligible Person of their Small Claim, be appropriate for us or our Lawyers either to adapt a Document created by that Eligible Person in order to create an additional legal document or to provide bespoke drafting assistance.
+However, we shall endeavour at all times to implement and operate these conditions and policies with reasonable flexibility and to give effect to the purpose of, and intention behind, the Small Claims Service.
+For example, it may, on occasion and to facilitate the pursuit by an Eligible Person of their Small Claim, be appropriate for us either to adapt a Document created by that Eligible Person in order to create an additional legal document or to provide bespoke drafting assistance.

-The extent to which we or our Lawyers implement and operate the conditions and policies as to fair use applicable to Limited Engagements and Helpline services according to their strict terms will, however, remain a matter within our or their absolute discretion.
+The extent to which we implement and operate the conditions and policies as to fair use applicable to Limited Engagements and Helpline services according to their strict terms will, however, remain a matter within our absolute discretion.